Crying in the Rain: Other cover versions

-"Crying in the Rain" was covered by many other artists.
 In 1969, The Sweet Inspirations recorded a rendition which reached number 38 on the US R&B chart.
 It was their second Everly Brothers cover hit, having charted two years earlier with "Let It Be Me."

 In 1972, Penny DeHaven in duet with Del Reeves released a Country version on a single only (number 54 on the Billboard country chart).
-In 1989 it was covered by Blessings in Disguise, a band composed of Dave Hill and Noddy Holder of British hard rock band, Slade.
-The song was released as a single, backed with the Dave Hill written track, "Wild Nites".